Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

          SHOULD arrive in increasing order for each of the different tracks/streams that are ingested.
 Using both
          timestamp baseMediaDecodeTime and sequence number
-         based indexing will help the Receiving
+         based indexing helps the receiving
          entities identify discontinuities.
          In this case sequence numbers SHOULD increase by one.
-     12. The average and maximum bitrate of each track SHOULD be signalled in the "btrt" box in the sample entry of the CMAF header.
-These can be used to signal the bit-rate later on, such as in the manifest.
+     12. The average and maximum bitrate of each track SHOULD be signalled in the btrt box in the sample entry of the CMAF header.
+These can be used to signal the bitrate later on, such as in the manifest.
-     13. In case a track is part of a [=Switching set=], all properties section 6.4 and 7.3.4 of [[!MPEGCMAF]] MUST be satisfied, enabling the receiver to group the tracks in the respective switching sets.
+     13. In case a track is part of a [=Switching set=], all properties in Sections 6.4 and 7.3.4 of [[!MPEGCMAF]] MUST be satisfied, enabling the receiver to group the tracks in the respective switching sets.
      14. Ingested tracks MUST conform to CMAF track structure defined